 We are hoping this event will contribute to building a community of people working with functional neuroimaging data around Cambridge, and foster the sharing of practices between the different related research fields!

-A dinner will also take place in the evening of the first day to socialise with fellow participants and network with your peers (not covered by registration fee).
+A social will also take place in the evening of the first day.

 Monday 28th April | ||